-My heart is filled with so much love for St. Jude and respect and admiration for the kiddos who stay there.
-I got introduced to St. Jude through my sorority, and served as our chapters assistant for philanthropy.
-Working as the assistant taught me so much about what all Tri Delta has done for St. Jude.
-Since partnering as it’s National Philanthropic Partner in 1999, Delta Delta Delta has raised over $55 million dollars for St. Jude.
-And people have definitely noticed!
+My heart is filled with so much love for St. Jude, and I have so much respect and admiration for the kiddos who stay there.
+I got introduced to St. Jude through my sorority, while serving as our chapters assistant VP for philanthropy.
+Working as the assistant VP taught me so much about all Tri Delta has done for St. Jude.
+Since partnering as it’s National Philanthropic Partner in 1999, Tri Delt has raised over $55 million dollars for St. Jude.
 Town and Country magazine named Tri Delta as one of the most prestigious sororities across the country.
 Their reason?
 The “Best Charity Partnership.”
-My chapter did a softball game, letter writing campaign, and an ice cream social for the 2016-2017 school year, and it was such a humbling (and fun!!) experience to be apart of!
+For instance, my chapter did a softball game, letter writing campaign, and an ice cream social for the 2016-2017 school year.
+It was such a humbling (and fun!!) experience.

-When I transferred and knew my school didn’t have a Tri Delta, I knew that I still wanted to get involved.
-After sending in a little application, I was accepted into the Grand Valley State University Love Your Melon Campus Crew.
-Say that 10x fast.
-If you don’t know, LYM sells apparel and beanies, with 50% of all of their profits given to pediatric cancer research.
+When I transferred and knew my school didn’t have my sorority, I still wanted to be involved on campus.
+LYM sells apparel, with 50% of all of their profits given to pediatric cancer research.
 So far over $2 million dollars has been donated.
 In addition to the financial contribution, they also have given out over 100,000 of their beanies to kids with cancer.
-Being on the Crew allows me to spread the word about LYM, and meet kids battling cancer in the Grand Rapids area.
-We can take them on “superhero adventures,” which includes things like princess parties, football games, etc. It’s all up to the kiddo.
-Recently, through LYM I volunteered at the Ronald McDonald House in Grand Rapids.
+Being on the Crew allows me to spread the LYM mission, and meet local kids battling cancer.
+Our crew is able to take them on “superhero adventures.”
+For example these can includes things like princess parties, football games, etc. It’s all up to the kiddo!
+Recently, through LYM I volunteered at the Ronald McDonald House.
 It was a great experience to give back and see the difference that just a couple of hours can make, and I am planning to return in the next few weeks.

-To Get Involved: Support the LYM mission by buying a beanie HERE.
-Make sure to see how you can get involved with your local college’s LYM crew, whether that be by participating in events or by seeing if you can join.
+Support the LYM mission by buying a beanie HERE.
+Make sure to see how you can get involved with your local college’s LYM crew, whether that’s by participating in sponsored events or joining.

-Finding a philanthropy that you really care for is truly something special.
 Getting involved doesn’t need to be big, it needs to be meaningful.
-(I should trademark that.)
-I know it’s really easy to get caught up in all the excitement of the holiday season, but take some time to find a way to give back at home.
-Ring bells for the Salvation Army, send food in to the local homeless shelter, see if there’s a nursing home that could use some volunteers.
+I know it’s easy to get caught up in all the excitement of the holiday season, but take some time to find a way to give back.
+For example, you can ring bells for the Salvation Army, send food in to the local homeless shelter, or see if there’s a nursing home that could use some volunteers.
 There’s always something you can do.